Thermo-poro-elastic behaviour of a transversely isotropic shale: Thermal expansion and pressurization: Materials and Methods

 Samples ISO2 and ISO3 were tested under a two-stage procedure (Fig. \ref{fig:thermal:procedure}b).
-The specimens where first rapidly heated or cooled under 10 $^{\circ}$C/h and then kept at constant temperature.
-Even though the drainage system is always kept open, the temperature change is much faster than pore pressure diffusion, and one can measure $\alpha_{u,z}$ and $\alpha_{u,h}$.
-After reaching stable strains in a completely drained state, $\alpha_{d,z}$ and $\alpha_{d,h}$ can be measured.
+The specimens are first rapidly heated or cooled \hz{in stage 1 until $t_1$,} under 10 $^{\circ}$C/h, and then kept at constant temperature \hz{in stage 2}.
+Even though the drainage system is always kept open, the temperature change is much faster than pore pressure diffusion, and one can measure \hz{the undrained tangent parameter $\alpha_{u}=-{\mathrm{d}\varepsilon_v}/{\mathrm{d}T}$}.
+After reaching stable strains in a completely drained state \hz{at $t_2$}, \hz{the secant parameter $\alpha_{d}=-{\mathrm{d}\varepsilon_v}/{\mathrm{d}T}$} can be measured. \hz{Note that in both procedures, for each measurement of the volumetric properties $\alpha_{u},\alpha_{u}^{mes}, \Lambda^{mes}, \alpha_{d}$ and $H$, we obtain at the same time the corresponding linear components with respect to the two directions parallel and perpendicular to bedding, e.g. $\alpha_{u}$ with $\alpha_{u,h}$ and $\alpha_{u,z}$.}

-The isotropic total stress was always kept constant during the tests, and the pore pressure at the bottom of the specimen was imposed constant by the PVC.
-At the end of the step tests, the pore pressure comes back to its initial value.
+The isotropic total stress was always kept constant during the tests, and the pore pressure at the bottom of the specimen was \hz{kept} constant by the PVC. \hz{Even though the pore pressure at the bottom is constant, the pore pressure distribution within the specimen changes during thermal loading due to thermal pressurization.
+However, at the end of the step tests after pore pressure dissipation, the specimen is in hydraulic equilibrium, resulting in a constant pore pressure distribution equal to the initial pore pressure}.
 The stress conditions before and after the step test, when drained strains are measured, are identical.
 Drained thermal strain changes were therefore always evaluated under constant stresses.
 In the intermediate undrained phase however, the pore pressure varies according to ${\rm{d}}p_f=\Lambda{\rm{d}}T$ (Eq. (\ref{eq:thermal:pu})).
 Consequently, this changes the effective stress depending on the increment of temperature applied in one step and the thermal pressurization coefficient.
 If the material properties are stress dependent, this change of effective stress has to be considered in the analysis of undrained parameters.
 Also, a temperature dependency of the observed properties has to be taken into account, if the temperature increments are large.